 Disabilities that can impact reading

-Dyslexia is a specific language-based learning disability that makes it more difficult to learn to read.
+Dyslexia is a specific language-based learning disability that makes it more difficult but not impossible to learn how to read.
 Dyslexia is NOT a problem with vision, and it has nothing to do with intelligence.
-It means the brain is "wired" differently and processes language differently than a non-dyslexic brain.
+It means the brain is "wired" differently than a non-dyslexic brain.

-Children with dyslexia typically have trouble recognizing the individual sounds in words (phonemic awareness), connecting letters with sounds, and decoding words accurately and fluently.
-They are very capable of learning how to read, but they will likely need extra help and more specialized teaching to master these skills.
+Children with dyslexia tend to have trouble hearing the individual sounds in words (phonemic awareness), connecting letters with sounds, and decoding words correctly.
+They are able to learn how to read, but they will likely need extra help to master these skills.
 Many people with dyslexia also have dysgraphia, which is a specific learning disability that affects written expression.

 Speech and language disorders